-In the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the American Society of Addiction Medicine created a category called “Substance Use Disorders.”
+In the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the American Society of Addiction Medicine created a category called substance use disorders.
 This category combines the concepts of “substance abuse” and “substance dependence” into a single disorder, measured on a continuum from mild to severe.

 DSM-5 defines substance use disorder as a problematic pattern of substance use leading to clinically significant impairment or distress, as manifested by at least two of the following occurring in a 12-month period:

 DSM-5 Criteria for Substance Use Disorders